 You've heard it said, "It's not the destination, it's the journey."
 Well, as motorcycle riders, we pretty much live by that.
 However, there are times when the destination is as important as the journey.
 Case in point, the helpful hints and tools on this page are here for your benefit, to help you ride safe and enjoy the journey.
-It may be a refresher course for some, while for others; it may be a time of discovery, and as such, an opportunity to have some questions answered.
+It may be a refresher course for some; while for others, it may be a time of discovery, and as such, an opportunity to have some questions answered.
 So with that, "keep the rubber side down, and the shiny side up."
-And above all, enjoy the ride!
+And enjoy the twisties.

 Getting Ready For A Ride

 You can never be too prepared for a ride.
 The following list will help you to make sure that both you and your machine are properly prepared, so you can enjoy the ride to its fullest, and be as safe as possible.

 Make sure you are well rested and alert before you ride.
 Fatigue can set in quickly and unexpectedly.
 Fatigue will significantly reduce your ability to ride safely.